-- person’s representatives (for example a parent, coach, legal adviser, manager).
+- person’s representatives (for example a parent, coach, legal adviser, medical practitioner).

-The ASC strives to limit the information it provides to outside organisations to what they need to provide their services to us - or to provide services to ASC clients.
+The ASC strives to limit the information it provides to other external organisations to what they need to provide their services to us - or to provide services to ASC clients.
 The ASC ensures that any organisation that it contracts with:

-- meets the privacy standards required by the ASC in protecting personal information and complies with the Privacy Act 1988; and
+- meets the privacy standards required by the ASC in protecting personal information and complies with the Privacy Act 1988 or if overseas, a law, or binding scheme, that has the effect of protecting the information in a way that, overall, is at least substantially similar to the Privacy Act; and

 - uses the personal information provided only for the purposes of the specific service being provided to the ASC, and for no other purpose.

-The ASC may also need to provide personal information to others outside the ASC where:
+The ASC may also need to provide personal information to external parties where:

-- the ASC is required to by law or has a public duty to do so.
-For example, a Court, a regulator (such as the Australian Taxation Office or the police can compel the ASC to disclose personal information to them)
+- The ASC is required to by law or has a public duty to do so.
+For example, a Court, a regulator (such as the Australian Taxation Office or the police can compel the ASC to disclose personal information to them); or

 Disclosure of ASC held personal information to overseas recipients